-Bott and Co help couple who had to pay hundreds of pounds in legal fees after taking Ryanair to court over a gruelling seven hour flight delay.
+Bott and Co help couple claim flight compensation after they had to pay hundreds of pounds in legal fees when they took Ryanair to court over a gruelling seven hour flight delay.

 Alfred and Joan Heard from Essex had their flight delay compensation case struck out of court when they made a simple mistake in their claim.
 The retired couple were left devastated when they were forced to pay Ryanair £350 in court fees as a result.